-If you’re involved in a business that needs airfield access, wants close proximity to an airport or are looking for solid industrial property in an ideal location, the Tucson Airport Authority (TAA) has sites available to help you unlock the potential for success.
+If you are involved in a business that needs airfield access, wants close proximity to an airport or are looking for solid industrial property in an ideal location, the Tucson Airport Authority (TAA) has sites available to help you unlock the potential for success.

-With two unique and separate airports, no idea is too big or too small for TAA and its partner Sun Corridor Inc. to try to tackle.
+With two unique and separate airports, no idea is too big or too small for TAA and its partner Sun Corridor Inc. to tackle.
 Tucson International Airport (TUS), at 8,282 acres, is one of the 10 largest commercial airports in the United States.
 Ryan Airfield (RYN) is a 1,799-acre general aviation reliever airport with the only air traffic control tower in Southern Arizona staffed under the Federal Aviation Administration’s Contract Tower program.

 And, being in Southern Arizona, both airports are ideally located to take advantage of delay-free flying weather year-round.

-If this is beginning to intrigue you, let us offer these advantages that Tucson International Airport or Ryan Airfield can bring to the table:
+If this is beginning to intrigue you, let us offer these advantages that TUS or RYN can bring to the table:

 Shovel-ready sites and customized incentives packages